peteroupc/html3dutil/doc/Transform.md

 #### Examples

-    // Set an object's rotation to 30 degrees about the X axis transform.setQuaternion(MathUtil.quatFromAxisAngle(20,1,0,0));
+    // Set an object's rotation to 30 degrees about the x-axis transform.setQuaternion(MathUtil.quatFromAxisAngle(20,1,0,0));
     // Set an object's rotation to identity (the object isn't transformed) transform.setQuaternion(MathUtil.quatIdentity());
     // Set an object's rotation to 30 degree pitch multiplied
     // by 40 degree roll
     transform.setQuaternion(MathUtil.quatFromTaitBryan(30,0,40));
-    // Set an object's rotation to 40 units about X axis, 20 units about Y axis,
+    // Set an object's rotation to 40 units about x-axis, 20 units about y-axis,
-    // and 50 units about Z axis
+    // and 50 units about z-axis
     transform.setQuaternion(H3DU.MathUtil.quatFromTaitBryan(40,20,50));
-    // Set an object's rotation to 20 units about Y axis transform.setQuaternion(H3DU.MathUtil.quatFromAxisAngle(20,0,1,0));
+    // Set an object's rotation to 20 units about y-axis transform.setQuaternion(H3DU.MathUtil.quatFromAxisAngle(20,0,1,0));

 <a name='Transform_setRotation'></a>